bmperrea/KitaevSL/README.md

 functions of the Kitaev spin liquid, an exotic many body physics model, including finite temperature correlation functions.

+For details about the Geyer initseq functions see [this wiki page](wiki/Geyer-stats-in-Matlab).

 ### Usage and function

 One can begin by running the following to compute the Raman spectra